calvincfso/OFF-ALPACA-Caecilian/README.md

 <img width="468" alt="image" src="https://user-images.githubusercontent.com/52302862/145131569-66bf68eb-68f1-4b6e-9bba-fc1c25e9c00d.png">

-The results of the generalized procrustes analysis and a principal component analysis (PCA) can be visualized using the GPA module as outlined here, but they can also be imported in R to be analyzed further.
+The results of the generalized procrustes analysis and a principal component analysis (PCA) can be visualized using the GPA module, but they can also be imported in R to be analyzed further.
 We will use the latter.

 **Visualizing data in R**